topitbopit/rblx/ui-stuff/jeff_2_docs.md

 ## Menus

 Menus are important for actually creating your script.
 There technically can be any amount of menus, but you should use 1 - 6.
+They hold the objects that will be used for the gui.
 #### Creation:
 ```lua
 <menu> window:NewMenu(<string> menu_title, <bool> menu_showtitle = true)